Build an LLM from scratch in MAX

 return hidden_states

-Next: In Step 07, you’ll stack 12 transformer blocks together to create the main body of the GPT-2 model.
+Next: Section 7 stacks 12 of these blocks with embeddings to create the main body of the GPT-2 model.

 Stacking transformer blocks